laginha/django-key-auth/docs/usage.md

 )
 ```

 If you wish all your views to be protected, use the `KeyRequiredMiddleware`.
+However, through this middleware it is not possible to require a key that belongs to a `Group` or has `Permission`.

 ```python
 MIDDLEWARE_CLASSES = (